The National Library is pleased to announce the recipients of the 2023 Summer Scholarships.

 Seymour Summer Scholarship

-The Library would like to acknowledge the donors who support the Summer Scholarships program, including the family of the late Norman McCann, Dr John and Dr Heather Seymour, Carol Mills, and Emeritus Professor Janice Reid AC.
+The Library would like to acknowledge the donors who support the Summer Scholarships program, including Professor Robert and Josephine Shanks, Dr John and Mrs Heather Seymour AO, and Carol Moya Mills.
 One scholarship is supported by an anonymous donor.

 During their time at the Library, Summer Scholars also have access to full office facilities including a personal workstation, and are provided with $6000 for use as a stipend, travel and accommodation support.